Skip to main content

 On Oct.
 31, 2023, ADEQ received an Individual (Class II) Air Quality Permit Application from MRI for the operation of its Cottonwood facility and deemed the application complete on Nov.
 14, 2023 (see following Background and Documents for details).

-ADEQ is reviewing MRI’s application and expects to make proposed air quality permit documents available to the public for review and comment during the summer of 2024.
+ADEQ is reviewing MRI’s application and expects to make proposed air quality permit documents available to the public for review and comment during the first half of 2025.
 ADEQ’s air quality permitting process for an Individual Air Quality Permit involves a comprehensive review of emissions calculations and associated air dispersion modeling and the development of a draft permit and technical supporting document.
 ADEQ will make these permitting documents available for public comment, and conduct both an informal community meeting and a formal public hearing for the draft air quality permit prior to making a final permit decision.

 Other ADEQ Activities